LBrull/SpeechRecognition/README.md

 # Speech Recognition model

-This is a Deep Learning model that gets an audio input and predicts/writes down what it is said in the audio.
+This is a Deep Learning model that gets an audio input and tries to predict/write down what it is said in the audio.
 It is written in Python with Pytorch framework and it is trained in Google Colab.

+Code here is uploaded as a .ipynb Notebook, so you can download and open it Google Colaboratory directly.

+We have done some experiments to test if our hypothesis is true and also to see how the model performs with different parameters.

 ## Hypothesis

-The speech recognition model will generate much better predictions if we add Attention and are able to train with attention.
+The speech recognition model will generate much better predictions if we add Attention and are able to train with Attention.

 ## Environment: Google Colab setup